What is a DST 1031 exchange in Real Estate Investing?

 - Self-storage facilities

 Financing is another critical factor in investing in DST 1031 exchange properties.
-Since investors must satisfy the "equal or greater" debt requirement, these properties have various financing ratios.
-But some DST 1031 exchange properties are available as all-cash, debt-free assets for investors wanting to reduce the risk of financing the purchase of properties.In DST 1031 exchanges, non-recourse financing is the most common loan method.
+These properties have various financing ratios since investors must satisfy the "equal or greater" debt requirement.
+But some DST 1031 exchange properties are all-cash, debt-free assets for investors wanting to reduce the risk of financing the purchase of properties.In DST 1031 exchanges, non-recourse financing is the most common loan method.
 This type of financing prevents the lender from using assets besides your DST 1031 property to remedy a case of default on that Property.
 This condition is a significant safeguard for you in the event of a severe tenant bankruptcy or a housing market downturn.
 Even though you could lose your investment in the DST property, your other assets would be safe from the lender.

 Non-recourse financing is usually a long-term loan ranging from seven to 20 years.
 Since the lender usually locks in and places the loan, you could have a lower 1031 exchange DST closing risk.
 The average cost of a DST 1031 exchange property loan is between 40% to 65%.
 For example, suppose you purchase a DST 1031 property with a non-recourse loan with a 50% cost.These terms will require you to put down 50% of the purchase's cash amount, and the lender will cover the remaining 50% in the form of a loan.
 With this type of financing, you will typically get 100% of your pro-rata portion from the pay-down of the principal, allowing you to build equity in the Property.